yalesong/pvse/README.md

 Do you wish to gulp the data? [y/n]
 ```

-Similar to the MRW data, we provide two options to obtain the data: (1) download pre-compiled GulpIO data, or (2) download video files and gulp them on your own, and we recommend the first option for an easy start.
+Similar to the MRW data, we provide two options to obtain the data: (1) download pre-compiled GulpIO data, or (2) download raw video clips and gulp them on your own, and we recommend the first option for an easy start.
 For this, simply hit `n` and download our pre-compiled GulpIO data in [this link (89 GB)](https://drive.google.com/file/d/1W2iXV9tWxKkYkTzOCvUMTQBkVPg_8mOf).
 After finish downloading `tgif-gulp.tar.gz`, extract the tarball under `data/tgif/gulp`.

 If you wish to gulp your own dataset, hit `y` and follow the prompt.
 Note that you must first download a tarball containing the videos before gulping.
 You can download the file `tgif.tar.gz` (124 GB) from [this link](https://drive.google.com/open?id=0B15H16jpV4w2NHI2QmUxV21JdkE) and place it under `./data/tgif`.
 Once you have the video data, the script will start gulping the video files.